koii-network/ezsandbox/Lesson 4/README.md

 # Lesson 4: Data Sharing & Replication Incentives

-This lesson covers audit mechanisms and how to write different types of mechanisms for different tasks.
+This lesson covers how data is shared through audit and distribution mechanisms and how to write different types of mechanisms for different tasks.
 Here is the lesson plan:

 - [Part I. Auditing Concepts](./README.md) - Explains on a conceptual level how auditing works for tasks and showcases the different kinds of existing audit operations.
 - [Part II.
 Distribution Concepts](./PartII.md) - Discusses how distributions work and showcases different distribution schemes